chimericdream/worldofpannotia.com/src/_spells/hypnotic-pattern.md

   spellResistance:    "Yes"
   materialComponents: ["A glowing stick of incense or a crystal rod filled with phosphorescent material."]
   description:        |
     A twisting pattern of subtle, shifting colors weaves through the air, fascinating creatures within it.
-Roll 2d4 and add your caster level (maximum 10) to determine the total number of Hit Dice of creatures affected.
+Roll {% die_roll 2 4 0 %} and add your caster level (maximum 10) to determine the total number of Hit Dice of creatures affected.
 Creatures with the fewest HD are affected first; and, among creatures with equal HD, those who are closest to the spell's point of origin are affected first.
 Hit Dice that are not sufficient to affect a creature are wasted.
 Affected creatures become fascinated by the pattern of colors.
 Sightless creatures are not affected.

     A wizard or sorcerer need not utter a sound to cast this spell, but a bard must sing, play music, or recite a rhyme as a verbal component.
 ---